cs10/fa18/checkoffs.md

 **Required**

 * What are some important commands that you can use to keep only certain rows in a table?
-(Answers could include where, select)
 * Describe the three main steps of working with data as per this lab.
 * What commands did you use to find the price of the most expensive listing in San Francisco?
 * Show us your scatter plot?
 What are some things you notice from this plot?